-RESOLUTION NO. 2024-04

-A RESOLUTION OF THE BOARD OF DIRECTORS OF SAN DIEGO COMMUNITY POWER ADOPTING THE FIRST REVISION TO THE SDCP INVESTMENT POLICY
+RESOLUTION NO.2023-04 A RESOLUTION OF THE BOARD OF DIRECTORS OF SAN DIEGO COMMUNITY POWER ADOPTING THE FISCAL YEAR 2023-2024 BUDGET AND THE FISCAL YEAR 2024-2028 CAPITAL INVESTMENT PLAN

 - A. San Diego Community Power ("SDCP") is a joint powers authority formed pursuant to the Joint Exercise of Powers Act, Cal.
-Gov. Code § 6500 et seq., California Public Utilities Code § 366.2, and a Joint Powers Agreement effective on October 1, 2019, and amended on December 16, 2021, ("JPA Agreement"). - B. The JPA Agreement provides that the SDCP Board of Directors ("Board") may at its discretion adopt rules, regulations, policies, bylaws, and procedures governing the operation of SDCP. - C. The Board has determined that an Investment Policy that comports with the requirements of California Government Code Sections 53600-53608 is in the best interests of SDCP to ensure assets are protected. - D. The purpose of the Investment Policy is to identify (1) the objectives and priorities for SDCP investments; (2) the types of investments that are permitted and prohibited; and (3) the controls SDCP will implement to ensure assets are protected. - E. The SDCP Board proposes to adopt the First Revision to the SDCP Investment Policy, attached hereto as Attachment A.

-NOW, THEREFORE, BE IT RESOLVED by the Board of Directors of San Diego Community Power as follows:

-Section 1.
-The Board of Directors hereby adopts the First Revision to the SDCP Investment Policy.
+Gov. Code § 6500 et seq., California Public Utilities Code § 366.2, and a Joint Powers Agreement effective on October 1, 2019 and amended on December 16, 2021 ("JPA Agreement"). - B. The JPA Agreement provides that SDCP's fiscal year ("FY") shall be 12 months commencing each year on July 1 and ending on June 30 the following year. - C. The JPA Agreement further provides that all expenditures shall be made in accordance with the approved budget and upon the approval of any officer so authorized by the Board in accordance with its policies and procedures. - D. The SDCP Board proposes to adopt the FY 2023-24 Operating Budget, attached hereto as Attachment A. - E. The SDCP Board further proposes to adopt the FY 2024-28 Capital Investment Plan that provides comprehensive five-year plan for SDCP's capital investment expenditures, attached hereto as Attachment B. - NOW, THEREFORE, BE IT RESOLVED by the Board of Directors of San Diego Community Power as follows: - Section 1.
+The Board of Directors hereby adopts the FY 2023-24 Operating Budget. - Section 2.
+The Board of Directors hereby adopts the FY 2024-28 Capital Investment Plan. - Section 3.

-Section 2.
 This resolution shall take effect immediately upon its adoption.

-PASSED AND ADOPTED at a meeting of the Board of Directors of San Diego Community Power held on .
+PASSED AND ADOPTED at a meeting of the Board of Directors of San Diego Community Power held on June 22, 2023.